Chukwuemeka971/uk-business-portal-data-pipeline/README.md

 * Business intelligence
 * Contact database creation

-Manually collecting this information is time-consuming and inefficient.
+Manually collecting this information is inefficient and time-consuming.

-This project automates the extraction of business information and transforms it into a structured dataset suitable for analysis and reporting.
+This project automates the extraction of business information and transforms it into a structured dataset suitable for reporting, analytics, and downstream business applications.

 ---